lanl/dsi/docs/python_api.rst

 ----------
 The DSI class is a user-level class that encapsulates the Terminal and Sync classes from DSI Core.
 DSI interacts with several functions within Terminal and Sync without requiring the user to differentiate them.
-The functionality has also been simplified to improve user experience and reduce complexity.
+The functionality has been simplified to improve user experience and reduce complexity.

-Users must first call ``backend()`` to activate a backend to read data into and interact with.
+When creating an instance of DSI(), users can optionally specify the type of backend and filename to use If neither is provided, a temporary backend is automatically created, allowing users to interact with their data.
+Read the ``__init__`` documentation below for more details on the supported backend types.

 Users should use ``read()`` to load data into DSI and ``write()`` to export data from DSI into supported external formats.
 Their respective list functions print all valid readers/writers that can be used.